ideri/IDERInote/PRTG_plugins/PRTG_notification/README.md

     directory (__Important!__).
     ![PRTG_new_notification_template_exe](docs/images/prtg_notify_template_exe.png)

-- After you've configured the template to your needs click the *Create* button on the right hand side of the window.
+- After you have configured the template to your needs click the *Create* button on the right hand side of the window.

 ## Parameters available